CLRX/CLRX-mirror/doc/ClrxAsmAmd.md

 Add entry into CAL note.
 For ATI_UAV, pseudo-operation accepts 4 32-bit values.
 For ATI_PROGINFO, accepts 2 32-bit values.

+### .exceptions

+Syntax: .exceptions EXCPMASK

+This pseudo-operation must be inside kernel configuration.
+Set exception mask in PGMRSRC2 register value.
+Value should be 7-bit.

 ### .floatconsts

 This pseudo-operation must be inside kernel.